Exact statistical analysis for response-adaptive clinical trials: A general and computationally tractable approach: Application to real-world trials

-Another application to a DRA design based on a modified play-the-winner rule implemented in a different real-world trial~\citep{reiertsen1993} is given in~\autoref{M_PTW_APPLICATION}.
-We chose to analyze this trial as it considered a moderate trial size, used a DRA procedure, and used a non-standard testing approach based on a log-rank test.
-Our results show again that the CX-S Wald test led to the highest power for this design, outperforming both the UX Wald and log-rank tests.
+We investigate the results in~\citet{reiertsen1993}, who analyzed the safety of administering Enoxaparin (developmental) versus Dextran-70 (control) during digestive surgery.
+We illustrate the advantages of our approach using this trial as it considered a moderate trial size, used a \emph{modified play-the-winner} (M-PTW) DRA procedure, and used a non-standard testing approach based on a log-rank test.

-\subsection{Design}
+\subsubsection{Design}